₹198.00

 Ans 6.

-The addition rule of probability is used to calculate the probability of the occurrence of at least one of two events.
-For two events A and B, the general addition rule is:
+The addition rule of probability is used to calculate the probability that at least one of two events will occur.
+If two events are mutually exclusive, the probability of either event occurring is equal to the sum of their individual probabilities.